Social determinants of health

-Australian Institute of Health and Welfare 2020.
-Social determinants of health.
-Canberra: AIHW.
-Viewed 24 November 2020, https://pp.aihw.gov.au/reports/australias-health/social-determinants-of-health
+Australian Institute of Health and Welfare (2022) Social determinants of health, AIHW, Australian Government, accessed 03 December 2023.

-Evidence supports the close relationship between people’s health and the living and working conditions which form their social environment (Wilkinson & Marmot eds.
-2003).
-Factors such as socioeconomic position, conditions of employment, power and social support – known collectively as the social determinants of health – act together to strengthen or undermine the health of individuals and communities (see 'Social determinants of health in Australia' in Australia’s health 2020: data insights).
+Evidence supports the close relationship between people’s health and the living and working conditions which form their social environment (Baum 2018; Wilkinson and Marmot 2003).
+Factors such as socioeconomic position, conditions of employment, the distribution of wealth, empowerment and social support – known collectively as the social determinants of health – act together to strengthen or undermine the health of individuals and communities.

 This page provides selected data to monitor key social determinants of health in Australia.